-When I started to tell my friends and family that I was going to live in Berlin.
-Their first question was the same: With who are you going to Berlin with?
-When I said I was going on my own, their responses were all very similar.
-“Wow, that shows character!”
+When I started to tell my family and friends that I was going to move to Berlin, Germany.
+Their first reaction was : With who are you going to Berlin with?
+When I said I was going on my own, most responses were similar; “Wow, that shows character!”
 “Aren’t you scared?”
 “Will it be safe?”
 “Alone?
 I could never do that.”.

 Are you thinking about travelling alone or are you about to?
 On today’s blog post, I share 8th things I’ve learned while travelling alone.